Cherry Brownies (gluten-free option)

 I hope everyone has a happy July 4th (or happy Monday if you’re outside of the US! :))

-Should you find yourself cmaping this summer, why not try these campfire brownies from Vegetarian Mamma?
+Should you find yourself camping this summer, why not try these campfire brownies from Vegetarian Mamma?
 They look so fun!
+And these cherry chocolate cookies are another delicious chocolate cherry treat!

 Chocolate Cherry Brownies (gluten-free, dairy-free, whole grain options)